robatwilliams/es-compat/README.md

 - 💡 Given no targets (or a flag), report where the code will work
 - 💡 Provide suggestions on how to make code more widely compatible
 - Option to forbid features if compatibility data is missing for a target runtime
-- Log reason(s) for forbidden features (enableable).
+- Log reason(s) for forbidden features (enablable).
 Or just look it up on MDN yourself...

 ## Contributing